joseph-liew/Diverse-Assign/README.md

 In steps 7e to 7f, Simulated Annealing is used to reduce the likelihood of ending up with a local maximum.
 This is crucial, since maximum-value approach is not a complete solution.
 Global maximum might not be achieved before the solution is complete.
 However, depending on the user's use case, a complete assignment is usually unnecessary.
 This is especially important, because exhaustive search is not trivial.
 For a cohort of 60 people, splitting into 10 groups means there are more than 75 billion solutions.
 In step 9, the search space is limited to *M* instances (or *M* solutions).

 Steps 4 to 8 (excluding steps 7e and 7f) is designed to reduce the problem size with every iteration.
-It is inspired by the MAC (Maintaining Arc Consistency) algorithm in CSP.
+It is inspired by the AC-3 algorithm in CSP.
 While the overall algorithm is not CSP, the problem size is reduced with each iteration.

 To further reduce the size of the problem, rate of the problem reduction is determined by [*heuristics*](#heu).